epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 accepted sample stratified by transmission event size, event duration (columns), and the serial interval distribution used (rows).
 The black lines on each density plot represent the 90% credible interval*

-    ## Saving 9 x 9 in image

-    ## Picking joint bandwidth of 0.0653

-    ## Picking joint bandwidth of 0.0646

-    ## Picking joint bandwidth of 0.0632

-    ## Picking joint bandwidth of 0.061

-    ## Picking joint bandwidth of 0.0601
-    ## Picking joint bandwidth of 0.0601

-    ## Picking joint bandwidth of 0.068

-    ## Picking joint bandwidth of 0.0702

-    ## Picking joint bandwidth of 0.0708

-    ## Picking joint bandwidth of 0.0677

-    ## Picking joint bandwidth of 0.0514

-    ## Picking joint bandwidth of 0.0594

-    ## Picking joint bandwidth of 0.0722

-    ## Picking joint bandwidth of 0.0752

-    ## Picking joint bandwidth of 0.0768

 *Table 1: Estimated reproduction numbers (90% credible intervals) for the Wuhan outbreak conditioned on case data from the 25th of January,